Wendalf/pitchfork-best-new-music-cli-gem/NOTE.md

 2. keeps track of all the track review instances that has been created.
 Track class @@all array is accessible by the CLI class.

+VI.
+Reissue is responsible for

+1. makes an reissue review instance.
+When an reissue instance initialize, use mass assignment to give the instance keys and values, save the instance to the class variable @@all.

+2. keeps reissue of all the reissue review instances that has been created.
+Track class @@all array is accessible by the CLI class.